OBDS-Training/Help/content/en/docs/linux/files-and-directories/permissions/index.md

 The `chmod <permissions> <file_or_directory>` command can be used to modify the permissions on individual files and directories.

+File permissions can be described in two formats:

+- the _alphabetical_ notation,
+  which is more verbose, but often easier to read and write.
+- the _octal_ notation,
+  which is more compact, but often takes more practice to read and write.

+### Using alphabetical notation

-The `chmod` command takes two arguments:
+To change file permissions using the alphabetical notation, the `chmod` command takes two arguments:

 - the permissions to modify
 - the set of files and directories affected by those changes